Skip to content

 Losing a home

-One of the biggest factors in a person losing their housing is due to systemic issues and society’s failure to provide adequate housing options, funding and support.
+One of the biggest factors in a person losing their housing is due to systemic issues and society’s failure to provide adequate housing options, funding, and support.
 Although there is financial support available to individuals and families at risk of losing their housing, it can be challenging for some people to follow the paperwork and access important information.
-As well, exiting homelessness can also be challenging due to lack of affordable options.
-The National Housing Strategy has created a “Reaching Home” program by increasing affordable rental units, funding transitional programs and increasing client services such as emergency shelters and employment assistance.
-This takes time to come into practice though, another systemic barrier for people.
+As well, exiting homelessness can also be challenging due to a lack of affordable options.
+The National Housing Strategy has created a “Reaching Home” program by increasing affordable rental units, funding transitional programs, and increasing client services such as emergency shelters and employment assistance.
+This takes time to come into practice, though, another systemic barrier for people.

 Another issue is the lack of supportive housing.
 So, what’s the difference between supportive housing and affordable housing?
-Supportive housing is typically a form of social housing where individuals have their own apartments, but is located within an organization that provides ongoing mental and physical support.
-Some people who experience chronic homeless, mental health problems or addiction are unable to sustain stable housing and need extra help maintaining a clean space, cooking their meals, taking medication and accessing healthcare.
+Supportive housing is typically a form of social housing where individuals have their own apartments, but are located within an organization that provides ongoing mental and physical support.
+Some people who experience chronic homelessness, mental health problems, or addiction are unable to sustain stable housing and need extra help maintaining a clean space, cooking their meals, taking medication, and accessing healthcare.
 This new model of care reduces hospital stays and gives individuals permanent housing outside of the shelter system, which can vastly improve their quality of life.

 Obstacles

 Lastly, mental health and addiction issues play a role in homelessness.
-The connections between mental health and addiction and homelessness are complex.
+The connections between mental health, addiction, and homelessness are complex.
 There is clear evidence that homeless people are more susceptible to mental and physical health challenges (Canadian Population Health Initiative of the Canadian Institute for Health Information, 2007).
-Living on the streets or in shelters is a stressful environmental situation and the struggles people face on a daily basis can trigger and exacerbate people’s current illnesses and addictions.
-Street persons have limited access to nutritious and filling meals, healthcare, positive social interactions and need to stay vigilant to their surroundings.
+Living on the streets or in shelters is a stressful environmental situation, and the struggles people face on a daily basis can trigger and exacerbate people’s current illnesses and addictions.
+Street persons have limited access to nutritious and filling meals, healthcare, and positive social interactions, and need to stay vigilant in their surroundings.

 Conclusion